≡ Menu

 This is because…

-There is a chance that you might be able to qualify for a guaranteed issue life insurance policy or purchase an accidental death policy.
+You might be able to qualify for a guaranteed issue life insurance policy or purchase an accidental death policy.

 What options might be available to me?

-Now before anyone gets too excited about the fact that there may be a few options available to you even though you’ve been diagnosed with end-stage kidney failure and are currently receiving Dialysis, we want to make it perfectly clear that there are some very real disadvantages to some of the products that we’re about to discuss.
+Now, before anyone gets too excited about the fact that there may be a few options available to you even though you’ve been diagnosed with end-stage kidney failure and are currently receiving Dialysis, we want to make it clear that there are some very real disadvantages to some of the products that we’re about to discuss.

 Which is why…